tomiito/developer-documentation/source/includes/guides/_supply.md

 #### 3. [Create a Link](#post-create-a-link)

 Once you have identified a good survey opportunity, create the entry links.
 This call will return "live" and "test" links.
 The "live" link is where you should send your respondents.
+Fulcrum entry links require a unique PID for each panelist.
+Respondent profiling data should be passed into Fulcrum on the entry links as `&Qualification=Value` using the Name property returned via the [List Standard Questions](#get-list-standard-questions) call and the Precode returned via the [Show Question Options](http://developer.lucidhq.com/#get-show-question-options) call.
+Respondents will bypass any questions in the Fulcrum prescreener where values are appended to entry links.

 <aside class="notice">It's best practice to never put the survey entry link directly in your respondent invite emails as surveys and survey quotas can be closed by the time the respondent clicks.
-Rather, use a link into your decisioning system and always re-evaluate the best opportunity for your respondent and for you based on earnings per click (EPC) at that time.</aside>
+Rather, use a link into your decisioning system and always re-evaluate the best opportunity for your respondent based on earnings per click (EPC) at that time.</aside>

 - Fulcrum will automatically use your default supplier redirects.
 Custom supplier redirects can be included in the payload with this call and the [Update a Link](#put-update-a-link) call.
+- Any session or profiling data collected in Fulcrum can be passed back to a supplier on the redirect links.
+A list of relevant session variables can be found [here](https://support.lucidhq.com/s/article/Adding-Variables-to-Survey-Links).
+Profiling data will be populated on redirects by appending `[%Qualification_Name%]` to the redirect links.
+Our [redirects generator](http://labs.lucidhq.com/redirects) is a great tool for formatting redirect links.
 - We require sending the respondent into Fulcrum with PID equal to the unique panelist ID and recommend sending the MID equal to the supplier's unique identifier for the session.

 #### 4. [Show Qualifications](#get-show-qualifications)